BECOME A MEMBER

 NEW MEMBER GUIDEBOOK & APPLICATION

-1. You have been given this new member guidebook & application form because you have shown interest in becoming a “Warrior of Faith” member.
+1. You have been given this new member guidebook & application form (at the end of this information) because you have shown interest in becoming a “Warrior of Faith” member.

 Isaiah 43 1-4